vkhazin/couchbase-courseware/README.md

 ## Participants will learn ##
 * Why and Where to use NoSql databases
 * What are the Types of NoSql databases
-* Data modelling with NoSql
+* Data modeling with NoSql
 * Why to choose Couchbase Server as document NoSql
-* How to install and operate Couchbase Server in Cross Datacenter Environment
+* How to install and operate Couchbase Server in Cross Data-center Environment
 * What are the tools available to build application using Java/Node.js/.Net sdk

 ## Prerequisites ##